zchen565/conformer_libtorch/README.md

 All the code can be compiled !

-but still has some issues,
+All module test passed ! (test with dimension check)

-I am not able to get a full training.
+I am currently not able to get a full training in libtorch.

 Libtorch still have some issue